KxSystems/docs/docs/interfaces/mqtt.md

 _Publish a message to mosquitto broker_

-Syntax: `.mqtt.pub[x;y]`
+Syntax: `.mqtt.pub[top;msg]`

 Where

--   `x` is a symbol denoting the topic that the message is to be sent to
+-   `top` is a symbol denoting the topic that the message is to be sent to
--   `y` is a string of the message being sent to the broker
+-   `msg` is a string of the message being sent to the broker

-returns a callback to the process stating that the message has been sent to the broker.
+returns a callback to the process stating that the message has been sent to the broker (this can be overwritten by a user).

 ```q
 // Connect to the host broker and publish a message